icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

    * If you already have an ICGC ARGO Platform account, use the same Google or G Suite email address for the ICGC ARGO Platform account and ICGC DACO website.
    * If you do not yet have an ICGC ARGO Platform account, we recommend applying for access using the Google or G Suite email address with which you will access ICGC Controlled Data.

    Once you have completed your application online, obtain the required signatures and submit your application directly through the website.
-Once the application has been submitted online, the ICGC DACO committee will review your application and you will hear back **within ten business days**.
+Once the application has been submitted, the ICGC DACO committee will review your application and you will hear back **within ten business days**.

 3. **Who qualifies as an Applicant (Principal Investigator)?**